bovine3dom/site/content/post/the-tridactyl-keypress-security-bug.md

 - Thanks to The Compiler of Qutebrowser fame for giving us some sound advice on how to disclose the vulnerability when we asked for it.

 - I'm very grateful to all of the Tridactyl developers for coming together to work out how serious this bug was and mitigate it.

+- Thanks to cmcaine for proof-reading this post.

 - Finally, we must thank swalladge for asking the question in the first place!